-- View member care gap alerts.
+View member care gap alerts.
 When a member has a "gap in care" (i.e. a preventive service not rendered within the allotted time frame) an alert symbol will appear.
 When a provider clicks on the member's name, the screen will revert to the member eligibility details page, which will display the care gap details (for example, "No Flu Vaccine in past 12 months.").

-• Online Claims Submission:
+Online Claims Submission:

 - Individual Claim Submissions Submit both professional and institutional claims online for quicker payment.
 Claim corrections can also be submitted through the Secure Provider Portal. - Copy Claim Feature Recreate claims without entering data twice. - Recurring Claims Tool Quickly and easily submit repetitive, long-term care claims for multiple members. - Batch Claim Submissions Avoid paying clearing house fees and submit batch claims online!
 Please note: Currently we only accept formatted 837 claims files.
 We apply HIPAA level 5 edits.
-Files must be in .dat, .edi or .txt formats and no larger than 5MB. - Claims Appeals File appeals through the Secure Provider Portal. - Attachments Attach additional documentation necessary during the online claim or appeal submission. - Check Claims Status Online: Confirm the status of submitted claims and easily reconcile your patient accounts. - Online Claims Adjustments: Submit adjustments for claims. - Authorizations: - Submissions Submit authorization requests directly. - Attachments Attach clinical information needed. - Authorization Status Check authorization status.
+Files must be in .dat, .edi or .txt formats and no larger than 5MB. - Claims Reconsiderations Submit a request for review if it is believed a claim was incorrectly paid or denied. - Attachments Attach additional documentation necessary during the online claim or appeal submission. - Check Claims Status Online: Confirm the status of submitted claims and easily reconcile your patient accounts. - Online Claims Adjustments: Submit adjustments for claims. - Authorizations: - Submissions Submit authorization requests directly. - Attachments Attach clinical information needed. - Authorization Status Check authorization status.